GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>July 17, 2023</time></p>

-We've just published an overview of this year's [changes and improvements to extensions](/blog/extension-news-july-2023/).
+We've just published an overview of this year's [changes and improvements to extensions](/blog/extension-news-july-2023/) on our blog.
 The post discusses the year's big new features, including the Side Panel API, service worker enhancements, and offscreen documents.
 You'll also get a peek at what we're working on for this quarter.
 The article lists much more, with links to all.

 ### New guidance and sample: Learn how to use Google Analytics 4 in your Chrome extension {: #guide-ga }